...

 Compensation Payouts In A Car Accident Passenger Claim

-For very severe brain damage, you could receive compensation between £344,150 to £493,000, according to the Judicial College guidelines (JCG).
+For very severe brain damage, you could receive compensation between £344,150 and £493,000, according to the Judicial College Guidelines (JCG).
 We will discuss the JCG in more detail subsequently.

 Therefore, if you have been injured in a car accident as a passenger, you could make a claim for your injuries.
 Following a successful claim, the compensation settlement awarded to you could include general and special damages.